 Click the 'Add ticket to defaults for the venue' toggle to add this ticket category and price level to the default settings for your venue.
 The next time you create an event with this venue, any default ticket Inventories and price levels will automatically populate in the ticket settings for the event.
 You can manage your Default Tickets for your venue from your venue settings.

-Click the Add Ticket button to create another price within the same Ticket Category or click the Add Another Category to create another group of tickets.
-When you have created all of the tickets for your event, click the Create Event button to save your event.
+Click the Add Ticket button to create another price within the same Ticket Category, or click the Add Another Category to create a new group of reserved or general admission tickets.
+When you have created all of the tickets for your event, click the Continue button to save your event.

 Now that your event is created, you can either edit a handful of additional settings or toggle your event Active, publishing it on the front end of the site to begin selling tickets.